-Funding of the Environmental Compensation Fund
+Regulation 56 Funding of the Environmental Compensation Fund

-In adherence to the [precautionary] polluter-pays principle the Fund will consist of, but not be limited to, the following monies:

-- (a) The prescribed percentage or amount of fees paid [after approval of a plan of work and] prior to the commencement of mining by Contractors or the Enterprise to the Authority; - [(a) alt.
-The requirements and modalities governing contributions to the Fund in accordance with regulation 56, including the establishment of the minimum size of the fund, and the modalities for replenishment of the fund upon disbursement. - (b) The prescribed percentage of any penalties paid by Contractors or the Enterprise to the Authority; - (c) The prescribed percentage of any amounts recovered by the Authority by negotiation or as a result of legal proceedings in respect of a violation of the terms of an exploitation contract;
+- 1. In adherence to the precautionary polluter-pays principle the Fund will consist of, but not be limited to, the following monies: - (a) The prescribed percentage or amount of fees paid after approval of a plan of work and prior to the commencement of mining-activities (Commercial Production) in the Area under an Exploitation Contract by Contractors or the Enterprise to the Authority; - (a) alt.
+The requirements and modalities governing contributions to the Fund in accordance with regulation 56, including the establishment of the minimum size of the fund, and the modalities for replenishment of the fund upon disbursement. - (b) The prescribed percentage of any penalties paid by Contractors or the Enterprise to the Authority;

-[(c)alt.
-Establishment of rules, guidelines and modalities for determining entities eligible to access the Fund, which may include states and private entities that have suffered damages.]

-- (d) Any monies paid into the Fund at the direction of the Council, based on recommendations of the Finance Committee; - (e) Any income received by the Fund from the investment of monies belonging to the fund; - (f) An annual levy paid by Contractors or the Enterprise to the Fund; and - (g) The prescribed contributions paid by Seponsoring States to the Fund.
+- (c) The prescribed percentage of any amounts recovered by the Authority by negotiation or as a result of legal proceedings in respect of a violation of the terms of an exploitation contract; - (c) alt.
+Establishment of rules, guidelines and modalities for determining entities eligible to access the Fund, which may include states and private entities that have suffered damages. - (d) Any monies paid into the Fund at the direction of the Council, based on recommendations of the Finance Committee; - (e) Any income received by the Fund from the investment of monies belonging to the fund; - (f) An annual levy paid by Contractors or the Enterprise to the Fund; and - (g) The prescribed Any contributions paid by Seponsoring States to the Fund.

-• One participant submitted a proposal to establish that the fees should be paid "after approval of a plan of work" (and prior to the

-- commencement of mining).
+- For overall remarks to Regulation 49-61 and the annexes, please see my comments to Regulation 49. - Two participants have submitted almost identical proposals for amending litra a.
+I have tried to merge these two and invite for comments to this. - One participant has submitted a proposal to establish that the fees should be paid "after approval of a plan of work" (and prior to the commencement of mining).
 I have merged this proposal into the existing litra a and invite for a discussion on this. - One participant submitted a proposal for an alternative wording of litra a.
 This proposal has been inserted as "litra a.
 Alt."
 I note that this alternative provision refers to "regulation 56" i.e. this regulation which is being discussed.
 If this is a mistake the correct regulation should be inserted.
 If this is not a mistake, I propose to reword this part to e.g., state; "The requirements and modalities governing contributions to the Fund in accordance with this regulation, (...)".
-I invite for a discussion on utilizing this alternative litra a. - On litra a, I recall the discussions during our last meetings regarding how the fund compensate in the early years of mining?
-This needs to be clarified, wherefore I invite for a discussion on this. - One participant noted during our last meeting that the reference to "prescribed contributions" in litra g needs to be clarified in terms of what the scope is.
-I invite for a discussion on this.
+I invite for a discussion on utilizing this alternative litra a. - On litra a, I recall comments, during our previous meeting where this was regulation discussed, on how the fund compensate in the early years of mining?
+This needs to be clarified, wherefore I invite for a discussion on this. - One participant noted during our previous meeting where this regulation was discussed that the reference to "prescribed contributions" in litra g needs to be clarified in terms of what the scope is.
+I invite for views on this.